Santhosh-Umapathi/pharma-library/docs/Prerequisites.md

 # Prerequisites Checklist

-Checklist of features that are required to be implemented before starting the development.
+Checklist of features that are required to be implemented as pre-requisites.

 | Feature                                                       | Status |
 | ------------------------------------------------------------- | ------ |